 Discovery Metadata for datasets

-S-100 specifies that Discovery Metadata for datasets is contained within an external XML file created in accordance with the S-100 metadata schema.
-This metadata set complies with the minimum metadata and extends it in a few places to provide more details (for example, about reference datums and issue dates of the data).
-More information about Discovery Metadata for datasets can be found in S-100 normative Appendix 4a-D, Discovery Metadata for Information Exchange Catalogues.
+S-100 specifies that Discovery Metadata for datasets distributed in exchange sets is contained within an external XML file named CATALOG.XML created in accordance with the S-100 exchange catalogue schema.
+More information about Discovery Metadata for datasets can be found in S-100 Part 17.

 Discovery Metadata for support files

-S-100 specifies that Discovery Metadata for support files is contained within an external XML file created in accordance with the S-100 metadata schema.
-This metadata set complies with the minimum metadata and extends it to provide information about the management of support files in order for them to be updated.
-More details can be found in the S-100 normative Appendix 4a-D, Discovery Metadata for Information Exchange Catalogues.
+S-100 specifies that Discovery Metadata for support files distributed in exchange sets is contained within an external XML file named CATALOG.XML created in accordance with the S-100 exchange catalogue schema.
+More details can be found in the S-100 Part 17.

 Metadata for streamed data and services

-Metadata for streamed data or services is described in the S-100 normative Appendix 4a-D, Discovery Metadata for Information Exchange Catalogues.
+Metadata for streamed data or services is described in S-100 Part 4a.
 S-100 Part 14 specifies additional and other metadata.
-As of Edition 4.0.0, Appendix 4a-D and Part 14 have yet to be reconciled.
-Product Specification developers should, at this time, use the metadata from Part 14; and according to need, supplement with metadata from Part 4, including using the principles of metadata extension detailed in Part 4, Appendix 4a-E.
+Part 4a and Part 14 have yet to be reconciled.
+Product Specification developers should, at this time, use the metadata from Part 14; and according to need, supplement with metadata from Part 4, including using the principles of metadata extension detailed in Part 4, Appendix 4a-D.

 Portrayal